machine-wide/dbj-dll/README.md

  #define DBJSYSLOGCLIENT_DLL_NAME \
  "dbjsyslogclient.dll"
  ```
- Errors are already reported; if any.
-In debug builds one can see them in the debugger console.
+ In debug builds errors are already reported; if any.
+One can see them in the debugger console.
 Thus no need for the console application debug builds.
+Just debug step using Visual Studio or VS Code.
 Next, onto the normal usage.
  ```cpp
   // 1. obtain the factory function
   dbjsyslog_client_ifp dll_factory_ =